PickledCow/STGodot-4/demo/afterword.md

 Around the time BHA 10 was starting, after playing some Vampire Survivors on a friend's computer, something about the absolute chaos managed to enchant me and I had a desire to make something of that sort where I could let go of conventional sensibilities for gameplay and just go absolutely wild.

-Development of the game was pretty slow with as I started thinking about it more and the idea just not really coming together.
+Development of the game was very slow with as I started thinking about it more and the idea just not really coming together.
 I could not figure out how to balance the gameplay curve to not be unreasonably snowbally in either direction but still have your item choices and gameplay execution matter.
-This ideation phase and prototyping continued a bit into the start of BHA 10, where the theme was announced to be "no theme".
+The ideation phase and prototyping continued a bit into the start of BHA 10, where the theme was announced to be "no theme".

 Great, no theme huh.
 I personally struggle a ton when given absolute freedom to do anything I want so I just continued to try to figure out a way to make this Vampire Survivors idea thing work for about half a month before giving up on the idea.
 I needed a new idea for BHA 10 quick.
 So I dug through past ideas and there it was, the Kirby shmup.
 It was perfect, the theme was "do anything" and what can Kirby do?

 ## Initiation
-I've tried to participate in most BHAs (Bullet Hell Artistry, a bi-yearly Touhou style shmup game jam) since BHA4, only missing out on BHA7 and BHA9, both of which were themed around having interesting alterations to the gameplay.
+I've participated in most BHAs (Bullet Hell Artistry, a bi-yearly Touhou style shmup game jam) since BHA4, only missing out on BHA7 and BHA9, both of which were themed around having interesting alterations to the gameplay.
 BHA9 in particular was themed around having unique shot-types where I did get a bit into development before other commitments got in the way and I had to drop out.
 Putting these together, I had something I finally had an idea I had some confidence in and started the mad dash.